 All cadets are encouraged to maintain their physical health because if one maintains good physical health they will experience less stress and improved mental health.
-Below are some simple exercises everyone can do on a daily basis in order to improve the overall physical condition.
+Below are some simple exercises everyone can do on a daily basis in order to improve their overall physical condition.
 Remember, if you can't do all the exercises, do as many as you can and with each day, you will be able to do more and more.

 Cadets take the Cadet Challenge twice a year, once in the fall (typically in November) and once in the spring (typically in April).
 The challenge consists of sit-ups, push-ups and a one mile run.
 Although this is not a graded event, uniform ribbons are awarded based on how well each cadet performs overall.
 Good luck!